-Options for eye laser surgery
+Options for laser eye surgery

 Today, it’s hard enough to choose what wine to drink and TV series to watch, never mind whether to have laser-assisted in situ keratomileusis or small incision lenticule extraction to fix your vision.

 And to make things worse, we’re wired to weigh up every single option before making our decision.
-The marketing departments of high street clinics know this all too well, conjuring up names like UltraLASIK, Zyoptix, and Accu-wave LASIK to attract attention and bring more unwitting customers through their doors.
+The marketing departments of high street clinics know this all too well, conjuring up names like UltraLASIK, Zyoptix, and Accu-wave LASIK to attract attention and bring more unknowing customers through their doors.

-But just like different brands of cola, many of these treatments are simply the same thing with different names — a company’s desperate ploy to stand out from the crowd.
+But just like different brands of cola, many of these treatments are simply the same thing with different names — a company’s ploy to stand out from the crowd.
 When it comes down to it, there are really no more than a couple of Laser Eye Surgery options that exist.

 However, unlike reading the label on a drink to find out its ingredients, discovering what you’re getting with Laser Eye Surgery is not always so straight forward.
 Depending on which clinic you go to, there may be one or two to as many as a dozen treatment options, all with different prices, terms, and technology.
 Sticking with the metaphor, scouring the Laser Eye Surgery market for treatments is a bit like trying to do your food shopping in a foreign supermarket.